my-first-pr/hacktoberfest-2018/README.md

 - Interested in Python, Django
 - [![github-alt][github-img]](https://github.com/BeAsYit)

+### Darin Mao

+- I'm a student from the United States
+- I like Java and maybe Python if I'm feeling good on a certain day
+- Also interested in front-end web development

 ### Darshan D V

 - I'm a CSE student studying at NITK Surathkal.